-Comparison of Year Ended December 31, 2018 to Year Ended December 31, 2017
+Comparison of Year Ended December 31, 2017 to Year Ended December 31, 2016

-Net Sales

-(dollars in thousands)
+Net Sales (dollars in thousands)

 Revenue is generated mainly from the sale of disposable blood filters and catheters used in conjunction with our Aquadex FlexFlow consoles.
 We had no commercial sales prior to the acquisition of the Aquadex Business, which we acquired from Baxter on August 5, 2016.
+The transaction and pro forma results are further described in Note 2 to the consolidated financial statements (audited) included in this prospectus.